Mohammed1804/Flask-tutorial/README.md

 Dates and times
-install and initialise flask-moment init.py flask moment works with moment.js moment object provides different time formatting in this case using 'LLL' to display the active times in user.html same concept for post to show when something is posted
+install and initialise flask-moment init.py flask moment works with moment.js and is included in base.html moment object provides different time formatting in this case using 'LLL' to display the active times in user.html same concept for post timestamp is included to show when something is posted